Latest Solar Panel Technology

 latest solar cell technologies

-Over the last few years, there has been somewhat of an explosion in new solar technology, with next-generation panels featuring a variety of advanced PV cell designs and innovations that help boost efficiency, reduce degradation, and improve reliability.
-While some of the recent advancements, including micro-busbars and gapless cell architectures, have been adopted by many manufacturers, other innovations and combinations are new.
-In this article, we explain how these new solar cell technologies increase efficiency, improve overall performance and increase the lifespan of a solar panel.
+Over the last few years, there has been an explosion in new solar technology, with next-generation panels featuring a variety of advanced PV cell designs and innovations that help boost efficiency, reduce degradation, and improve reliability.
+While some of the recent advancements, including micro-busbars and gapless cell architectures, have been adopted by many manufacturers, other innovations and combinations, like hybrid back-contact and tandem silicon-perovskite cells, are very new.
+In this article, we uncover the latest technologies and examine how these new solar innovations increase efficiency, improve overall performance and increase the lifespan of a solar panel.

 Most panel manufacturers offer a range of models, including regular entry-level options and more advanced high-efficiency varieties featuring new technologies such as high-density cells, micro-wire busbars and rear-side passivation.
 Below is a list of the leading PV cell technologies used today: